ssvassiliev/Basics_of_Computers/_episodes/03-operating_systems.md

 #### Package managers

-Mac and GNU/Linux come with package managers installed by default.
+Linux comes with a package manager installed by default.
 A package manager is a piece of software that allows you to install, update, and uninstall programs from the terminal, just by entering a few commands.
 They're super helpful, especially when you're installing and uninstalling things constantly, as it's much more efficient to install programs through package managers than manually.
+Linux comes in many flavors

+depending on your needs, there are many different flavors of Linux you can use.
+Ubuntu uses dpkg and apt

+Two package formats: RPM and DEB.
+RPM is the installation package format for Red Hat Enterprise Linux (RHEL), SUSE Linux Enterprise Server (SLES) distributions.
+DEB is the package format for the Ubuntu distribution.

+### Red Hat Enterprise Linux (RHEL)
+#### RHEL
+-  A distribution developed for the commercial market.
+The source code is open, but binary distribution is commercial.
+Focused on efficiency, security, and stability.

+#### Fedora
+- More user focused than Red Hat.
+Focused on innovation, integrating new technologies early.
+It is considered to be on the leading edge of open-source technologies.
+Short life cycle.
+It servers as a testing environment for RHEL.

+#### CentOS Stream
+- positioned as a midstream between Fedora Linux and RHEL.

+#### Rocky Linux and AlmaLinux
+- A complete binary-compatible distros using the RHEL operating system source code.
+Since both operating systems are built from RHEL source code, there aren't many differences in compatibility, supported architecture, or purpose.
+The main differences lie in the project funding, which is based on different sponsors, and security.

+Package manager dnf (a fork of yum)

+#### Debian
+Ubuntu
+Mint

+Package manager apt

+#### OpenSUSE

+Package manager zypper, rpm-based

 Mac's package manager is called homebrew.
 On GNU/Linux, the default package manager depends on the distro.
 For example, Ubuntu comes with APT, Arch comes with Pacman, and so on.